9 things to do in Sydney

 4. Catch a show

-The Sydney Opera House.
+There's more than just opera at the Sydney Opera House.

 Sydney Opera House